 Mental Health Week

 Mental Health Week is an annual, national event that aims to improve community awareness and interest in mental health and wellbeing.
-All South Australians are encouraged to consider their own mental health as they would their physical health.
+In 2020, South Australia’s Mental Health Week will run from 10-17 October.

-In 2019, events will be held from 7 to 11 October.
-Communities throughout metropolitan and rural South Australia will celebrate Mental Health Week with events, exhibitions, poetry, stalls, discussions and more.
+In 2020, events will be held from 10 to 17 October.
+Communities throughout metropolitan and rural South Australia will celebrate Mental Health Week with events, exhibitions, poetry and more.

 Most of the activities held during Mental Health Week are free to attend and help communities connect to spread the word that mental health is relevant to everyone.